HoronLee/GoToKube/README.en-US.md

 1. Go to the project directory and execute `go build`.
 2.
 2. Get the `VDController` binary and give it executable permissions `sudo chmod +x VDController`.
 3.
-3. Put `VDController` into a separate folder and put it into the project's webSrc folder.
-4. Execute `. /VDController` to start the application
+3. Execute `. /VDController` to start the application

 ## Configuration files